OSI-Concerns/election-results-2025/petition.md

 but they omitted 3 of the candidates who were on the ballots and who received votes.

 The election was run with the proprietary OpaVote service.
-In that process, OpaVote emails each voter a unique url leading to a formal ballot:
+In that process, OpaVote emails each voter a unique url leading to a formal ballots like this:

 - [an unmarked ballot](https://codeberg.org/OSI-Concerns/election-results-2025/src/branch/main/osi-2025-unmarked-ballot-example.png)
 - [a filled in ballot](https://codeberg.org/OSI-Concerns/election-results-2025/src/branch/main/osi-2025-marked-ballot-example.png)